anvidev/docker-coolify-ci-cd/readme.md

 ## Add new project to Coolify

 Finally, set up your project on Coolify.
 Follow Coolify’s interface to connect the repository and configure the pipeline.
-Once done, Coolify will automatically deploy your application when there are new commits or pull requests merged into the main branch.
+Once done, Coolify will now be able to deploy the application.